Nath5/frogoracletradingdocs/docs/sr_strategies.md

 ## Failed Breakdown / Breakout (FB)

 * This setup involves a level which has been tested and bounced.
 Often there will be another push above or below to trap traders before reversing hard.
-This setup can be played anywhere on the chart but works even better when it happens at a critical level.
 * Enter once price crosses above the high of the breakdown bar or crosses below the low of the breakout bar and ride to the next level.

 ![image](_media/sr_strategy_fb_1.png ':size=100%')